On This Page:

-If the confidentiality policy is broken, the Alzheimer's Association retains the right, in its sole discretion, to: remove the abstract from AAIC, deny the responsible author(s) attendance at AAIC, and/or bar the responsible author(s) from future submission and/or attendance at AAIC.
+If the Confidentiality Agreement and Embargo Policy is broken, the Alzheimer's Association retains the right, in its sole discretion, to: remove the abstract from AAIC, deny the responsible author(s) attendance at AAIC, and/or bar the responsible author(s) from future submission and/or attendance at AAIC.

 Photographs: Please respect speaker instructions in regards to the taking of photos during their presentation.
 Do not capture or share details of any unpublished data presented at the meeting.

 If a speaker has indicated that they are open to photography, please use common courtesy and do not behave in a manner that is disruptive or distracting, either to the speaker or to your fellow audience members.